Finchale Priory: Early history

 Godric was born about 1070.
 After years of travel as a merchant, sailor, and pilgrim, he felt called to change his life.
 Initially he lived in caves and woods before settling with an elderly hermit at Wolsingham in upper Weardale.
 Around 1112 Godric was living in Durham, serving as doorkeeper at the hospital church of St Giles.
 He persuaded the Bishop of Durham, Ranulf Flambard, who had befriended him, to grant him a place to live as a hermit at Finchale, by the River Wear.
 There Godric created a hermitage dedicated to St John the Baptist.
 Godric's biographers recorded that he lived an ascetic life on this site for 50 years, living and sleeping outside and rejecting expensive cloth and plentiful food.
 Godric's life was first recorded by Reginald of Durham.
-Godric's last years were marred by extreme sickness, perhaps a result of his difficult life-style.
+Godric's last years were marred by extreme illness, perhaps a result of his difficult lifestyle.
 For almost a decade before his death on 21 May 1170 Godric was confined to his bed and cared for by monks of Durham.
 He was initially buried in Durham but his remains were eventually moved to the church at Finchale.